kaushik-himself/winterfell-stark-poc/README.md

 Using Starks we optimize this further and guarantee sub-logarthmic time in validating each proof.

 ## Limitations

+Since this is a validium, the design has data availability issues.
+This can be fixed by implementing a ZK rollup.

 2<sup>15</sup> is the maximum number of NFTs supported by the Merkle Tree.
 This is an arbitrary figure hard-coded for convenience and can be changed through a few trivial updates.